gdiaz384/py3AnyText2Spreadsheet/README.md

 - Since Python is especially very easy to work with, it is used as the default language.
 - In accordance with the project goals, parser readability and portability within an engine is a major concern but parsing speed is not.
 - The use of regex is limited to cases where it is absolutely required.
 [Regular expressions](//wikipedia.org/wiki/Regular_expression) are fundamentally very cryptic and very difficult to debug.
-In contrast, writing a proper input parser from scratch hardly takes an afternoon, especially with the templates provided.
+In contrast, writing a proper input parser from scratch hardly takes an afternoon, especially with the templates provided and is easy to extend.
 - The true name for this program is AnyText2ChocolateStrawberry named after the chocolate.Strawberry() library that is the core data structure of this program py3TranslateLLM.

 ### Concept Art: